Fannon/mobo/lib/cli.md

 --skip-upload               Skips uploading and deleting on the external wiki

+--import <director>         Imports all files from /import/<director> to the wiki

---nuke-content              Nukes all maint content wiki pages --nuke-structure            Nukes all structural wiki pages (templates, categories, ...)
+--nuke content              Nukes all maint content wiki pages --nuke structure            Nukes all structural wiki pages (templates, categories, ...)
---nuke-custom-namespaces    Nukes all content from custom namespaces
+--nuke custom-namespaces    Nukes all content from custom namespaces

 DEVELOPER CONSOLE COMMANDS